-- Your target customer- The potential customers that are the most likely buyers of your product or service.
-It’s important to be specific and not be too broad in who you target.
+- Service- It’s important to be specific and not be too broad in who you target.

 - What sets you apart- Your product must be different and have unique and meaningful differentiators.
 There may be many competitors out there marketing their respective products or services, but you have to find an aspect that would make your offering distinguished in the market.

 Once you have these elements defined, CXL gives us a guide that can help you out in building your marketing value proposition: